This competition is open to:

 4. In addition to other criteria to be defined by the jury, the choreographies will be evaluated taking into account originality, theme, the musical choice and the choreographies structure.

-6. The choreographer author of the best contemporary solo award-winning, will be awarded with a prize money.
+6. The choreographer author of the best contemporary solo will be awarded with a monetary prize.

 The “subject” of the email should refer: